Hairum-Qureshi/mern-crud-notes-app/README.md

 When deploying the application, ensure you update the URLs in the client-side code to match your deployed environment:

-- **API Base URL:** Update the base URL used to connect to the api API.
+- **API Base URL:** Update the base URL used to connect to the backend API.
 Replace any instances of http://localhost:4000 with the URL of your deployed api service; this can easily be done by updating the URL inside of the frontend `.env` file.